Sagar-Bawankule/AI-Interview-Question-Generator/README.md

 ## Features

-- Generate interview questions on any subject using GPT-2
+- Generate interview questions on any subject using Hugging Face's Flan-T5 model
 - User-friendly interface for answering questions
-- AI-powered evaluation of answers using T5 model
+- AI-powered evaluation of answers using Sentence Transformers
 - Detailed feedback with correctness rating, comments, and score
 - Responsive design using Bootstrap